 GDPR (UK and EU) imposes some new rules on companies that hold data, or seek to obtain data, about their citizens.
 So, for example, data controllers and processors are required to obtain “explicit consent” to collect and use personal data – as opposed to relying on silence or pre-ticked boxes – while meeting new levels of confidentiality, integrity and availability of the personal data they hold.

-To ensure that GIDE meets these high standards, it has been formally audited against – and has met – the requirements of the international standard ISO/IEC 27001:2013 Information Security Management System specification, certificate number 088, as well as those of UK Cyber Essentials, certificate number 3696603184139258.
+To ensure that we meet these high standards, we have been formally audited against – and have met – the requirements of the international standard ISO/IEC 27001:2013 Information Security Management System specification, certificate number 088, as well as those of UK Cyber Essentials, certificate reference IASME-CE-019791.

-GIDE has also audited their administrative and technical data processing procedures to ensure that they comply with the fundamental principles of the GDPR.
+We have also audited our administrative and technical data processing procedures to ensure that they comply with the fundamental principles of the GDPR.

 Together, these demonstrate how we adhere to stringent processes for keeping our and our customers’ data secure.